abulte/codeigniter-benchmark-server/README.md

 I use it to make simple Php/MySQL benchmarks on servers.

-See the benchmark script in *TODO*
+See the funkload benchmark "client" script at <https://github.com/abulte/codeigniter-benchmark-client>

 Pages :